whamcloud/VictoriaLogs/docs/victorialogs/cluster.md

     end
 ```

-In this HA solution:
+- [vlagent](https://docs.victoriametrics.com/victorialogs/vlagent/) receives and replicates logs to two VictoriaLogs clusters.

-- A log shipper at the top receives logs and replicates them in parallel to two VictoriaLogs clusters.
+  If one cluster becomes unavailable, the log shipper continues sending logs to the remaining healthy cluster.
+It also buffers logs that cannot be delivered to the unavailable cluster.
-  - If one cluster fails completely (i.e., **all** of its storage nodes become unavailable), the log shipper continues to send logs to the remaining healthy cluster and buffers any logs that cannot be delivered.
-When the failed cluster becomes available again, the log shipper resumes sending both buffered and new logs to it.
+  When the failed cluster becomes available again, the log shipper sends the buffered logs and then resumes sending new logs to it.
+This guarantees that both clusters have full copies
-- On the read path, a load balancer (e.g., [vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/)) sits in front of the VictoriaLogs clusters and routes query requests to any healthy cluster.
+  of all the ingested logs.
-  - If one cluster fails (i.e., **at least one** of its storage nodes is unavailable), the load balancer detects this and automatically redirects all query traffic to the remaining healthy cluster.
+- [vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/) routes query requests to healthy VictoriaLogs clusters.

-There's no hidden coordination logic or consensus algorithm.
-You can scale it horizontally and operate it safely, even in bare-metal Kubernetes clusters using local PVs,
+  If one cluster becomes unavailable, `vmauth` detects this and automatically redirects all query traffic to the remaining healthy cluster.

-as long as the log shipper handles reliable replication and buffering.
+There is no magic coordination logic or consensus algorithms in this scheme.
+This simplifies managing and troubleshooting this HA scheme.

 See also [Security and Load balancing docs](https://docs.victoriametrics.com/victorialogs/security-and-lb/).

 ## Single-node and cluster mode duality

 Every `vlstorage` node can be used as a single-node VictoriaLogs instance: